Iowa Hills Software

 OpAmp Filter Design Guidelines: This page discusses various guidelines for designing op amp filters.

-FFT Algorithm and Windows: This page gives an FFT algorithm in C, the code for several spectral analysis windows (Hanning, Flattop, etc.), and discusses the need for windows and how they affect an FFT.
+FFT Algorithm: This page gives an FFT algorithm in C and the code for several spectral analysis windows (Hanning, Flattop, etc.).

 Smith Chart Program